Best Software

 • Proposal design: Proposify, Qwilr

-• Budget: Bind, HubSpot Quotes
+• Best value (features per dollar): Bind, HubSpot Quotes

 • Buyer engagement data: GetAccept, Qwilr